-In an unrelated study, participants followed an extremely low-fat diet (where less than 10-15% of their calories came from fat each day) for 12 weeks.
-At the end, nearly all reported having at least 40% fewer headaches.
-When they did experience pain, it was 66% less severe, and the migraines were about 70% shorter.
+In an unrelated study, participants followed an extremely low-fat diet (where less than 10-15 percent of their calories came from fat each day) for 12 weeks.
+At the end, nearly all reported having at least 40 percent fewer headaches

 Works for Everyone: Vitamin B, Feverfew, Melatonin, Butterbur

 Vitamin B2: A Belgian study found that 60% of people who took 400 milligrams of this vitamin everyday had half their usual number of migraines.